b3rendsh/msxdos2s/hardware/beer-232/readme.txt

 boots into BASIC it should display a line with "Disk BASIC version .."

 You can test compatibility with an IDE disk / CF card with the TASTE program, even if the disk is not formatted yet.
+The optional write test will destroy the last sectors at the end of a disk (up to 4GB).

 License
 -------